 Your Stanford MBA Program essays provide you an opportunity to reflect on your own “truest interests” and “highest aspirations.”

 While the letters of reference are stories about you told by others, these essays enable you to tell your own story.

-Please think of the Stanford essays as conversations on paper — when we read files, we feel that we meet people, also known as our “flat friends” — and tell us your story in a natural, genuine way.
+Please think of your Stanford essays as conversations — when we read files, we feel that we meet people, also known as our “flat friends” — and tell us your story in a natural, genuine way.

 Our goal is to understand what motivates you and how you have become the person you are today.
-In addition, we’re interested in what kind of person you need the Stanford MBA Program to help you become.
+In addition, we’re interested in how the Stanford MBA Program can help you better yourself.

 Reflective, insightful essays help us envision the individual behind all of the experiences and accomplishments that we read about elsewhere in your application.

 The most important piece of advice on these essays is extremely simple: answer the questions — each component of each question.

 An additional suggestion for writing essays is equally straightforward: think a lot before you write.
 We want a holistic view of you as a person: your values, passions, ideas, experiences, and aspirations.